danchoi/ask_stack/README.md

 This is an experimental program that lets you compose a Stack Overflow question in a text file and then automate the submission of it.

-The reason I started this project is that I really dislike filling in web forms.
-They feel retarded after you have gotten used to using Vim and living in the Unix shell environment.
+The reason I started this experiment is simple.
+I hate filling in web forms.
+They feel pretty retarded after you have gotten used to using Vim and living in the Unix shell environment.

-This project is alpha and is really only a proof of concept at this stage.
+This project is alpha and is only a proof of concept at this stage.

 ## Instructions